Vin-Ren/excalidraw-collab-docker/README.md

 ## 🚀 Deploying with Dokploy

+### Directly Building on Dokploy
+> [!WARNING]
+> Directly building on dokploy might result in your machine becoming unresponsive in lower spec systems (Tested in a VPS with 2 cores and 4 GB ram).

 When deploying with [Dokploy](https://dokploy.com/), Traefik should automatically pick up routing rules from the labels defined in `docker-compose.yml`.
 No manual reverse proxy setup needed.

 You should choose the compose service and import this repository as your source.